tomucker/tomucker.github.io/_drafts/playing-with-power.md

 excerpt: The niagara of uncritical build-up of the European Union is intrinsically deceitful.
 ---

+*This is most probably the first part of a series yet to be*

 The niagara of uncritical build-up of the European Union is intrinsically deceitful.

 > Probably it is true that the very magnitude of the outrages committed by the totalitarian governments, instead of increasing the fear that such a system might one day arise in more enlightened countries, has rather strengthened the assurance that it cannot happen here.